SEABlRD/Jai-s-ARPG-Rollers/README.md

 # Jai's ARPG Rollers

 Howdy!!
 Thanks so much for downloading my rollers resource!
-I highly recommend that you have at least a functional understanding of HTML, CSS, and Javascript if you are choosing to use this open-source roller code.
+I highly recommend that you have at least a functional understanding of HTML, CSS, JSON, and Javascript/JQuery if you are choosing to use this open-source roller code.
 I used the most basic possible options for this framework, so that problems and questions can be easily looked up online.